zinando/printf/README.md

 # Tasks
   0. Write a function that produces output according to a format and handle the following conversion specifiers:
 - c
 - s
 - %

   1. Handle the following conversion specifiers:
 - d
 - i

 # Authors
-  - @zinando
+- @ zinando
 - Helen Ekati